Portugal: Porto, Lisbon & the Algarve9 days

 Escape Lisbon’s bustle and spend the day relaxing by the sea in the medieval villages of Óbidos and Nazaré.
 Picturesque cobblestone streets and color-trimmed buildings make up the romantic village of Óbidos, where you’ll pay a visit to Santa Maria Church to admire the colorful ceiling paintings and 17th-century tiles.
 You’ll also have the chance to view the medieval Óbidos castle, known as one of the seven wonders of Portugal.
 Next, journey to the fishing village of Nazaré for lunch and spectacular coastline views.
 Spend some time looking out on Nazaré’s brightly colored fishing vessels before continuing to Batalha, where you’ll enter the UNESCO World Heritage-listed monastery before making your way back to Lisbon.

-In order to enter Portugal, U.S. & Canadian citizens need a valid passport.
+In order to enter Portugal, U.S. and Canadian citizens need a valid passport.
 The expiration date must extend at least six months beyond the date of your return home.
 No visa is required for U.S. or Canadian citizens.
-If you are not a U.S. or Canadian citizen, please contact the Portuguese consulate for your specific entry requirements.
+If you’re not a U.S. or Canadian citizen, please contact the Portuguese consulate for your specific entry requirements.

 Portuguese food is fresh, hearty and delicious, especially seafood.
 Try sardinhas asadas (grilled sardines), cataplana (a shellfish stew cooked in a sealed, shell-shaped copper pan) or the national dish, bacalhau (salted codfish).
 Other dishes worth sampling are feijoada, a fava bean and sausage stew, and caldo verde, a cabbage-based soup.
 Also note, a couvert, a simple plate of bread, butter and olives, is often served the minute you sit down.
 While it is free in many restaurants, some places will add a charge to your bill for it.

 Flights arrive in Porto and depart from Lisbon.
 Included transportation is by private motor coach.
 All of the cities and towns on this itinerary are accessible on foot, but you may want to break up periods of walking by using public transportation.
-Lisbon is a very walkable city, but you may want to break up periods of walking with rides on the city’s trams, metro and buses.
+Lisbon is a very walkable city, but you may want to try the city’s trams, metro and buses.
 All-inclusive travel passes are available.

 The euro is the currency you’ll use on tour.
 Better rates of exchange are usually available in your destination countries, although it’s worth ordering some currency from your local bank to use when you first arrive.
 We advise that you take a combination of bank/ATM cards and credit cards, as needed.
 We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges.